dhh1128/codecraft.co/example-rpcd-interaction.md

 slug: example-rpcd-interaction
 redirect_from:
   - /2012/06/21/example-rpcd-interaction
+comments:
+  - author: Role-Play Centered Design &laquo; Software, Wetware, Webware
+    date: 2012-06-21 08:56:40
+    comment: >
+      [...] my next post, I’ll give an example about how RPCD works.
+Like this:LikeOne blogger likes [...]
+  - author: Long-Term Benefits of RPCD &laquo; Software, Wetware, Webware
+    date: 2012-06-21 10:24:30
+    comment: >
+      [...] for designing software that has role-playing at it’s heart.
+If you take a look at the example RPCD interaction, I think some benefits will be immediately [...]
 ---
 In my <a href="role-play-centered-design.md">last post on RPCD</a>, I explained its key tenets.
 In this one, I'll imagine one way to put it into practice.

 Suppose a team is chartered to build a tool that locates birth mothers of adopted children.
 The team's received some vague marching orders ("make it as easy as possible; we want to sell this as a service on facebook and the iTunes app store").
 Maybe they're using "agile" methods or even full-blown XP to guarantee that the customer's viewpoint is represented, and that small units of work are fully processed into releasable systems on a regular basis.
 Or maybe they're doing traditional waterfall, with an elaborate design phase followed by a long implementation.